SERIES 1000 Community Relations

 9-369 Explanatory test relating to local questions

-Policy adopted: April 13, 2015 THOMASTON PUBLIC SCHOOLS Thomaston, Connecticut
+Policy revised: October 20, 2025 THOMASTON PUBLIC SCHOOLS Thomaston, Connecticut

 PDF for downloading/printing